- What kind of services does Sotheby’s Financial Services provide?

 The loan amount is determined as a percentage of the total low auction estimate of the collateral (as advised by the relevant Sotheby’s specialists).
 Generally, we lend about 40-60% of the estimated total low auction estimate of the art proposed as collateral.

 What items do you accept as collateral for your financing products?

-Sotheby’s has the ability to value can be considered as collateral.
-This includes such items as paintings, photographs, jewelry, sculptures and other works of art, furniture, books and classic cars.
+Sotheby’s has the ability to value what can be considered as collateral.
+This includes such items as paintings, photographs, jewelry, sculptures and other works of art, furniture and books.

 No, not at all.
 While we provide advances against auction and private sale consignments for Sotheby’s clients, this is not a requirement.
 In fact, more than two thirds of loans provided by Sotheby’s Financial Services are term loans with no commitment to sell any collateral.
 To the extent a client decides to consign any of the collateral for auction or private sale, we are able to combine the consignment and financing terms to achieve the most appropriate solution.

 What is the advantage of borrowing from Sotheby’s Financial Services as opposed to traditional lenders?

 With over 25 years of experience in art lending, an in-depth knowledge of the international art market, and an in-house world-class roster of art specialists, we can arrange truly bespoke financing solutions for our clients.
 Assisted by Sotheby’s offices in over 35 countries, we are at your disposal wherever you are in the world.
 Our unparalleled market expertise and unique underwriting approach enable us to offer loans discreetly and with unmatched speed.
 Unlike conventional lenders, we are focused primarily on your art and not your financial circumstances.
 This significantly reduces the amount of information needed from you to process the loan and allows us to fund the transactions on a timetable that traditional financial institutions cannot compete with.